 Many cases of insomnia are due to temporary issues or stresses, including the following:

-Persistent insomnia is most often caused by underlying chronic (long-lasting) medical or psychiatric conditions and poor sleep habits.
+Persistent insomnia is most often caused by underlying chronic medical or psychiatric conditions and poor sleep habits.
 Poor sleep habits include an irregular sleep schedule, using the bedroom for non-sleep activities, eating or exercising immediately prior to sleep, sleeping in a room with too much noise or lighting, or doing work in bed.
-The many medical conditions that may be responsible for causing insomnia include:
+The many medical conditions that may cause insomnia include:

 - Parkinson’s disease